 of e-government, people who ask awkward questions may simply be deleted!

-of a dispute with Devon County Council, as a part of which DCC has blocked my e-mail
+of a dispute with Devon County Council, as a part of which DCC blocked my e-mail address

-address.
-They also prevented staff at DCC HQ and in libraries reading this website by
+for several years.
+They also prevented staff at DCC HQ and in libraries reading this

-making links "unavailable".
-Later, normal service was resumed - but my email is
+website by making links "unavailable".
+Later, normal service was resumed.
+It was

-still blocked!
-It is all a manifestation of the culture of fear that dominates DCC and
+all a manifestation of the culture of fear that continues to dominate DCC and many other

-many other public sector bodies, especially the NHS.The dispute itself is in abeyance - I
+public sector bodies, especially the NHS.The dispute itself is in abeyance - I have more

 |The Britain in

 Bloom campaign has been criticised for wasting public money on boring displays of garish